Biggles (film): Reception

-The film was met with mostly negative reviews from the British press, which criticised the story, acting and disregard for Johns' original works.
-When released in the USA on 29 January 1988, Variety was more positive, praising the action scenes and Dickson's performance especially.
-Sheila Benson of the Los Angeles Times found the film enjoyable in parts, but overall disappointing.
 Colin Greenland reviewed Biggles for White Dwarf #77, and stated that Biggles was "in a silly story about the Germans developing a sonic weapon in 1917 and threatening history as we know it.
 Too little aerobatics, too much running around in anachronistic locations; lots of laughs, though mainly of disbelief."

 The film was not a success at the box office.
 John Hough observed that the film got into profit later through television repeats and video sales.
 In the intervening years, Biggles has become a cult film.